 at the end of each semester or training period (to check grades and to plan for the next semester or training period).

-When appropriate, VR counselors provide counseling and guidance on opportunities for advanced training in a science, technology, engineering, mathematics, computer science, medical, legal, and business occupations.
+When appropriate, VR counselors provide counseling and guidance on opportunities for advanced training in science, technology, engineering, mathematics, computer science, medical, legal, and business occupations.
 (Science, technology, engineering, and mathematics are referred to as "STEM" occupations.)

 For more information about counseling and guidance requirements, refer to C-100: Counseling and Guidance.